abcnorio/nspawn-aiml/Readme.md

 - chkrootkit (check for rootkits)
 - LMD (linux malware detect)

-And for the people who know what they do.. btw - not everything is FOSS and this is just a list of possibilities, not a recommendation (listed in alphabetical order):
+And for the people who know what they do.. btw - not everything is FOSS and this is just a list of possibilities, not a recommendation.
+The list is ordered alphabetically:

 - AIDE
 - maltrail